kubernetes-sigs/gateway-api/geps/gep-1713/index.md

 ### Listener Validation

 Within a single resource such as a `Gateway` or `ListenerSet` the list of listeners MUST have unique names.
 Implementations MUST allow listeners from a child `ListenerSet` to be merged into a parent `Gateway` when listeners have the same name.
 Likewise implementations MUST allow sibling `ListenerSets` listeners with matching names to be merged into a parent `Gateway`.
 This allows for authors of Routes to simply attach to their desired parentRef and listener without having to worry about naming conflicts across resources.

+It is up to the implementations how unique names are generated internally.
+One example would be to hash the `ListenerSet` name+namespace and prepend it to the listener entry `name`.

 Implementations MUST treat the parent `Gateway`s as having the merged list of all listeners from itself and attached `ListenerSets` and validation of this list of listeners MUST behave the same as if the list were part of a single `Gateway` with the relaxed listener name constraints.